Auge History, Family Crest & Coats of Arms

 The surname Auge was first found in Auge, as De Augo from Crevecoeur, Calvados, in Normandy.
 The family were bailiffs of the town of Auge.
 Henry, Duke of Normandy issued a writ insisting that the men of their ilk would not be allowed to attend the fair at Crevecoeur.

-Important Dates for the Auge family
+Early History of the Auge family

 This web page shows only a small excerpt of our Auge research.
 Another 28 words (2 lines of text) covering the year 1199 is included under the topic Early Auge History in all our PDF Extended History products and printed products wherever possible.